dspsandbox/lidarTDC/README.md

 ### pulseGen
 10. Using the file server, navigate to */xilinx/pynq/overlays/*.

-11. Create a folder called *pynq/overlays/pulseGen* and copy in it the [pulseGen.bit, pulseGen.tcl and pulseGen.hwh files](https://github.com/dspsandbox/lidarTDC/tree/master/pulseGen/Pynq/pulseGen) of the pulse generation design.
+11. Create a folder called *pynq/overlays/pulseGen* and copy in it the [pulseGen.bit, pulseGen.tcl and pulseGen.hwh files](https://github.com/dspsandbox/lidarTDC/tree/master/pulseGen/Pynq/pulseGen).

 12. Using the file server, navigate to */xilinx/jupyter_notebooks*.